The official bio I send to reporters journalists ink slingers

 Some readers call me Sarah, but I prefer Boyce.
 So, you know, 10 internet points if you do it right.

 I’ve thought long and hard about what to share with you here.
 For the longest time, I was floored and flattered that people want to know anything at all about me.
+But you are among my favorite people (my readers!), and I suppose I can give this a go.

 I like lists, so hey.
 Let’s try a list in timeline format.